Sopsy/HueControl/README.md

 `php cli.php <bridge-ip> <username> <command> [...command arguments]`

 #### Supported commands
+- `CreateConfig`
+  - Try to autodetect Hue Bridge IP and create a user in it
 - `GetResourceLinks`
   - List resource links in the Hue Bridge
 - `GetLights`